ericleong/sand.js/README.md

   1. if _above_ is occupied, become occupied
   2. if _above right_ is occupied, become occupied

+This is the cellular automata version of "swapping" cells.
 Yet this is not enough.
 Consider this case:

 | &#x25CB; | &#x25CF; |
 |---|---|